Prosthetic Breast Reconstruction

 Prosthetic breast reconstruction involves the use of implants to restore the breast following a mastectomy.
-Prosthetic reconstruction can be performed at the time of the mastectomy or at a later date.
-Much like a regular breast augmentation, patients will have the choice of saline or silicone implants.
+It can be performed at the time of the mastectomy or at a later date.
+Much like breast augmentation, patients we see from Washington, DC; Chevy Chase and Bethesda, MD; Arlington and Fairfax, VA; and surrounding areas will have the choice of saline or silicone implants.
 There are also different locations for implant placement (subcutaneous or “pre-pectoral,” below the muscle or “sub-muscular”).
 Your surgeon will discuss with you why one of these options may be advantageous for your particular care and treatment.

 Who is a Candidate?

 Candidates for prosthetic breast reconstruction are those who wish to restore the appearance of their breasts following a mastectomy procedure.
 Most women are candidates for prosthetic reconstruction with the exception of those who may have failed this type of reconstruction in the past, or those who have had previous radiation to their chest or breasts.